Sony RX100 III versus Panasonic LX10

 Both the RX100 III and the LX10 have zoom lenses build in.
 The RX100 III has a 24-70mm f/1.8-2.8 optic and the LX10 offers a 24-72mm f/1.4-2.8 (focal lengths in full frame equivalent terms).
 Hence, the Sony and Panasonic provide the same view at the wide-angle end, but the Panasonic has more tele-photo reach at the long end.
 The LX10 offers the faster maximum aperture.

 So what conclusions can be drawn?
-Is there a clear favorite between the Sony RX100 III and the Sony RX100 III?
+Is there a clear favorite between the Sony RX100 III and the Panasonic LX10?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Sony Cyber-shot DSC-RX100 III: